 Troy is a Tawny Owl that joined us in 2015 from Folly Farm.
 He is very calm and relaxed but hasn’t flown outside much before.
-His training is going really well and we are excited to say he is now coming to our experience days!
+His training is going really well and we are excited to say he is now flying on our experience days!

 Tawny Owl Facts

 The tawny owl has a distribution stretching discontinuously across temperate Eurasia from Great Britain and the Iberian Peninsula eastwards to western Siberia, and India.
 The tawny owl has a geographical range of at least 10 million km2 (3.8 million mi2) and a large population including an estimated 970,000–2,000,000 individuals in Europe alone.

 Found in deciduous and mixed forests, and sometimes mature conifer plantations, preferring locations with access to water.
 Cemeteries, gardens and parks have allowed it to spread into urban areas.

 They hunt mainly rodents usually by dropping from a perch to seize its prey, which it swallows whole; in more urban areas its diet includes a higher proportion of birds, also insects and small reptiles.

 The tawny owl typically nests in a hole in a tree, but will also use old magpie nests, squirrel drey or holes in buildings, and readily takes to nest boxes.
 It nests from February onwards in the south of its range laying 2-3 eggs incubating 30 days.

 The tawny owl is a robust and stocky bird, small to medium size and, 37–46 cm long, 81–105 cm wingspan, Weight 385 to 800 g. the female is much larger than the male, 5% longer and more than 25% heavier.

 4 - 6 years old average age,